-Each supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction.
-This shall include ongoing resources and supports to create and strengthen an equitable, anti-racist, anti-discriminatory, and culturally and linguistically responsive, and inclusive school experience for all students and to cultivate the knowledge, skills and practices required to identify and remediate discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose.
+Each supervisory supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction.
+This shall include ongoing resources and supports to create and strengthen an anti-racist, inclusive and culturally and linguistically responsive school experience for all students, and to cultivate the knowledge, skills and practices required to identify and remediate prohibited discrimination.
 Time for professional learning should will be embedded into the school day the agreed-upon scheduled times for school employees as defined by collective bargaining agreements where they exist.

-Each school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, and supervisory union and supervisory union or supervisory district's goals and shall provide new staff members with appropriate opportunities for professional learning.
+Each school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union and supervisory union or supervisory district's goals, if applicable, and shall provide new staff members with appropriate opportunities for professional learning.

-Educator Mmentoring shall be a component of upervisory-the needs-based professional learning system required in this subsection.
-The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the Agency, State Board, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.
+Educator Mmentoring shall be a component of upervisory the needs-based professional learning system required in this subsection.
+The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the State Board, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.